KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_HTPC_Setups.md

 #### Installer Requirements

-- A USB flash drive or microSD card with 10GB free space
+- A USB flash drive with 10GB free space
   - **Note**: All data on this drive will be wiped when flashed
 - Software to flash the image:
   - [Fedora Media Writer](https://www.fedoraproject.org/en/workstation/download/), [Ventoy](https://www.ventoy.net/en/index.html), or [Rufus](https://rufus.ie/en/)